 USF Mascot Rocky the Bull

-Today's Rocky the Bull got his start as a toy idea for the USF Bookstore in 1965.
-The first Rocky was drawn as a cartoon rendition for Athletics to use in their newsletters.
 Rocky's image was first trademarked in 1974 and re-designed in 1986.
 Today's Rocky was unveiled in 2003.
-Rocky is a regular at USF football and basketball games and other campus and community events.
+Rocky is a regular at USF athletic games and other campus and community events.

 The Stampeding Herd of Thunder

-USF's Marching Band, the Herd of Thunder (HOT), first took to the field at the football season home opener against Southwest Texas State on September 11, 1999.
-The band's unique entrance to the field began as a running “stampede” that day and the tradition has continued ever since.
+USF's Marching Band, the Herd of Thunder (HOT), first took to the field at the football season home opener with a unique entrance to the field that began as a running “stampede” and the tradition has continued ever since.

 USF has held a campus Homecoming since 1964.
-Early Homecomings were scheduled around basketball games.
-Since 1997, USF Homecomings have been scheduled during football season and have been called “SuperBull.”
+Since 1997, USF Homecomings have been scheduled during football season and are called “SuperBull.”
 The USF campus comes alive each fall during Homecoming week with traditional student and alumni activities.

 The Scoring Celebration